 1. Kilbeggan Irish Coffee

-Method: Rinse a coffee mug with hot water and then add brown sugar syrup and Kilbeggan whiskey.
+Method: Rinse a coffee mug with hot water and add brown sugar syrup and Kilbeggan whiskey.
 Fill a mug with coffee.
 Lightly whip heavy cream and pour gently into the mug over the back of a spoon.
 Garnish with freshly grated nutmeg.

 2. The Brosna Sour